The Lord of the Rings (1981 radio series): Writing

 Sibley and Bakewell began the process of adapting the books by arranging the core storyline into 26 episode synopses, each with its own conventional narrative structure and ending on a natural ‘cliffhanger’.
 From these synopses, the full episode scripts would be developed.
 The source material presented a variety of challenges to the adaptation process.
 Sibley recalls pacing difficulties due to the book's fluctuations between "sections rich in description, others containing lengthy historical resumés, some having an abundance of dialogue, while others are almost entirely narrative."
 These challenges led to decisions to omit sections and characters that were deemed not to meaningfully advance the core plot.
 As such, the serial omits several sequences, most notably those in Book 1 in which the hobbits come to Crickhollow, enter the Old Forest, and encounter the Barrow-wights, Old Man Willow, and ultimately Tom Bombadil.
 On the latter, Sibley has stated he considers Bombadil to be a character Tolkien created independently of The Lord of the Rings, and that it was preferable to "excise one large episode than to dramatically reduce several others."
 On the decision to excise some minor characters who appeared for only a few lines of the book, Sibley stated he felt it preferable to remove the character altogether than the alternative, "which would have been to fabricate dialogue for them."

 The adaptation radically restructured the chronology of the chapters in Books 3-6, flattening out Tolkien's interlacing by splicing the journey of Frodo and Sam with events in the West.
 This aligned them with the timeline of events provided by Tolkien in the Appendices, and kept more of the actors employed for more of the episodes.

-The script attempts to be as faithful as possible to the original novel with many sections of dialogue lifted directly from the source material, such as the conversations between Frodo, Sam and Faramir in The Window on the West.
-The script also includes an arc where Wormtongue is waylaid by the Ringwraiths, as narrated in Unfinished Tales, a newly published volume at that time.
-In the final episode, Bilbo's Last Song, a Tolkien poem which does not appear in the novel, is used to flesh out the sequence at the Grey Havens.
+The script attempts to be as faithful as possible to the original novel with many sections of dialogue lifted directly from the source material, such as the conversations between Frodo, Sam and Faramir in “The Window on the West”.
+The script includes an arc where Wormtongue is waylaid by the Ringwraiths, as narrated in Unfinished Tales, a newly published volume at that time.
+The final episode uses “Bilbo's Last Song”, a Tolkien poem that does not appear in the novel, to flesh out the sequence at the Grey Havens.
 The author's son and editor Christopher Tolkien reviewed and approved the final scripts for each episode.
 He recorded an audio cassette of correct pronunciations for Middle-earth words and names to assist the cast during recordings.